 Investigating and prosecuting the logging companies: Tax evasion and Deforestation

-There have been many reviews done in the forestry sectors.
+There have been many reviews done in the forestry sector.
 People have a clear understanding of Deforestation caused by Logging in the country.
 Much has been said about the loggers evading tax and destroying the natural beauty of our forests.

 As a Papua New Guinean, I feel that political leaders can do better.
 The Minister for ‘Logging’ can do better.
 Leaders in the forestry sector can do better to protect (and preserve) our poeple (and their forests).